Cannabis Made Clear

 • feeling relaxed

-• a heightened sensory experience (smell, taste, etc.)
+• a heightened sensory experience, involving your sight, taste, smell and/or hearing

 • feeling “high” or euphoric